ansys/pymapdl/doc/source/getting_started/docker.rst

     IMAGE=ghcr.io/pyansys/pymapdl/mapdl:$VERSION
     docker run -e ANSYSLMD_LICENSE_FILE=$LICENSE_SERVER -p 50052:50052 $IMAGE -smp

-First time you run it, docker will login into the *ghcr.io* registry and will pull the image which can take some time.
+First time you run it, Docker logins into the *ghcr.io* registry and pulls the image which can take some time.

 Note that port `50052` (local to the container) is being mapped to 50052 on the host.
 This makes it possible to launch several MAPDL